MayunaGupta/MayunaGupta.github.io/README.md

 #### Results:
 Our innovative approach showcased outstanding accuracy and provided clear explanations for doctors.
 This means our AI system doesn't just predict; it helps medical professionals understand why a diagnosis was made.
 This project represents a step forward in making medical AI more trustworthy and effective in real-world scenarios.

-Link: Work is under review at an A* venue
+Link: Work is under review

 ### Project 2: Forecasting the EL-Nino Southern Oscillation using Sea Surface Temperatures